History of the University\'s Education

 At the end of the war, the founder, Kimikazu Sano (the first president) and his wife, Kikue (the second president), established Central English School, the predecessor of Kanda Institute of Foreign Languages, out of a desire to foster young people who could speak foreign languages and create a peaceful society without conflict with foreign countries.
 Then, in 1964, the school changed its name to the current one.
 From early on, the school adopted the Kanda Institute of Languages task-based teaching method and multimedia education, and has been a pioneer in the field of foreign language education.
 Our know-how in language education, which we have practiced as a school education, sets us apart from other educational institutions.

-1957 Central English School is established by the first president, Koichi Sano (Kanda, Tokyo)
+1957 Central English School established (Kanda, Tokyo) by the first president, Koichi Sano

 1963.
 Name changed to Central American English Language Institute

-1964 Name changed to Kanda Institute of Languages
+1964 Name changed to Kanda Institute of Foreign Languages

-1976 Approved as a professional training college for foreign languages by the enforcement of the College of Professional Training School Law.
+1976 Licensed as a professional training college for foreign languages by the enforcement of the Professional Training College Law.

-Sister school "Kanda University of Foreign Studies" opens
+Sister school "Kanda University of Foreign Languages" opens

 1992 Introduced a first-year special recommendation system for admission to the Department of English Language and Linguistics at Kanda University of International Studies.